steven-buytaert/snippets/u-locks/u-locks.md

 create a 2-phase delete of the deleted nodes.

-In this sample code, we show that the cleanup of nodes can be done either by a support thread, when all manipulator threads have been set to idle (by enabling the IDLE_CLEANUP preprocessor guard at the start of the file) or by leaving the IDLE_CLEANUP macro inactive (comment it out), the inline cleanup during txstops() is being used; also called the 'hot' way of collecting garbage as it is done inline with manipulation of the list.
+In this sample code, we show that the cleanup of nodes can be done either by a support thread, when all manipulator threads have been set to idle (idle GC) or by any of the mutator threads in the lockout window, called 'hot GC' as it is done inline with manipulation of the list.
+The default is 'hot GC' but 'idle GC' can be selected with the --idleclean command line option.